danzilio/puppet-scribe/README.md

 [![Puppet Forge](http://img.shields.io/puppetforge/v/danzilio/scribe_reporter.svg?style=flat)](https://forge.puppetlabs.com/danzilio/scribe_reporter) [![Build Status](https://travis-ci.org/danzilio/puppet-scribe_reporter.svg)](https://travis-ci.org/danzilio/puppet-scribe_reporter) [![Documentation Status](http://img.shields.io/badge/docs-puppet--strings-ff69b4.svg?style=flat)](http://danzilio.github.io/puppet-scribe_reporter)

-This is a report processor for Puppet that sends the raw Puppet reports to a [Scribe](https://github.com/facebookarchive/scribe) log server.
+This is a report processor for Puppet that sends entire Puppet reports to a [Scribe](https://github.com/facebookarchive/scribe) log server.
 This processor requires the `scribe` [gem](https://github.com/twitter/scribe).
 This module also contains a `scribe_reporter` class to manage the configuration file and gem.
 This module depends on the [report_all_the_things](https://github.com/danzilio/puppet-report_all_the_things) module.

+This module uses the `report_all_the_things` module and sends the whole report.
+Most report processors only send the  `metrics` or `logs` sections of a report.
+This sends everything: `metrics`, `logs`, `resource_statuses`, etc...
+This could potentially be a *lot* of data.
+The motivation behind the `report_all_the_things` module (which this module implements) was to get all of the data into an analytics platform and use those tools to analyze the data.
+Please take the time to understand the implications of this.

 ## Requirements